microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-sdk-plugin.md

 ## Creating a Simple Table

 For our `SimpleCustomDataProcessor` to build a table, the table must first be discovered by our `ProcessingSource`.
-By default, a `ProcessingSource` will "discover" each class defined in its assembly that meet the following criteria:
+By default, a `ProcessingSource` will "discover" each `Simple Table` defined in its assembly that meet the following criteria:
  - The class is public and concrete (not `abstract`)
  - The class is decorated with `TableAttribute`
  - The class exposes a `static public` property named "TableDescriptor" of type `TableDescriptor`

+> :information_source: In a simple framework plugin, each `ProcessingSource` is responsible for "discovering" the `Simple Tables` that will be built by its `CustomDataProcessor`.
+By default, a `ProcessingSource` will "discover" all `Tables` defined in its assembly. _Most plugins do not need to override this behavior_.
+However, if you do wish to override this behavior, refer to [Custom Table Discovery](./Advanced/Custom-Table-Discovery.md).

 Let's define a table `WordTable` that will eventually have one row for each distinct word in the `DataSources` processed.